usdot-fhwa-stol/carma-platform/README.md

 ![CARMA Demo](docs/image/CARMA2_Platooning_from_Office.jpg)

 Documentation of the setup, operation, and design of the CARMA Platform can be found on the project [Confluence](https://usdot-carma.atlassian.net/wiki/spaces/CRMPLT/) pages.
+Additional documentation can be found on the [Doxygen Source Code Documentation page](https://usdot-fhwa-stol.github.io/documentation/carma-platform/).

 <!-- We would like to publish this section, but are not ready to at this time:
 ## System Specifications